 How fast do you get a payout?

-When someone dies, their life insurance company will pay the beneficiary of the policy.
-The beneficiary will need to file a life insurance claim.
-They will need to submit completed claim forms and supporting documents.
-Then, they should expect to receive the payout within 30 to 60 days
+When someone dies, their life insurance company will pay the policy’s beneficiary.
+First, the beneficiary will need to file a life insurance claim.
+Next, they will need to submit completed claim forms and supporting documents.
+Then, they should expect to receive the payout within 30 to 60 days.

-However, some plans have a waiting period (Guarantee Issue) if certain requirements are not met, or there are signs of fraud.
+However, some plans have a waiting period (Guarantee Issue) if specific requirements are not met or there are signs of fraud.

 Do you get your money back at the end?